-I have taught numerous courses at the intersection of social science and computational methods, including Data Science for Everyone (NYU), Programming with Data for Social Science (Northeastern), and several workshops on text and network methods analysis.
+I have taught numerous courses at the intersection of communication and technology.
+This includes both theory-based courses as well as methods course.
+At Rutgers University, I have taught numerous semesters of the seminar class Communication, Technology, and Society.
+Methods courses includes Communication Research (Rutgers), Data Science for Everyone (NYU), Programming with Data for Social Science (Northeastern), Network Analysis (ICPSR) and several workshops on text and network methods analysis.

 COMM 432: Communication, Technology, and Society